 Yousician also allows you to take your learning to the next level by uploading your original songs to Yousician’s song library.
 Once uploaded, the software will track the notes whenever you play the song and perform it on Yousician’s real-time evaluation and scoring system.

 Yousician’s Learn category comprises ‘Missions’ that help you imbibe different skills and master complex techniques.
-As a beginner, you start from Level 1 and constantly get new tasks to unlock and master.
-As you pass the levels, you’ll come across more challenging tasks to master.
+As a

 While most of the Yousician users prefer using the mobile version, our experts found it easier to work on the desktop version.
 They download the software on their Macbook Air to test different features and the installation was super quick.
 However, once you launch the application, you may have to wait for a few updates.